 The uninhabited nature reserve island of Little Ambergris Cay is found not far from Ambergris Cay.
 Although it’s nearly the size of its larger counterpart, Little Ambergris Cay primarily consists of beaches and marine wetlands.

-Some of the finest sandbar systems lead off the western and northern edges of Little Ambergris Cay, marking these spots some of the most scenic in the Turks and Caicos.
-The cay rarely see visitors, yet charters can be arranged through Ambergris Cay Resort, which can be complete with picnic lunches.
+Some of the finest sandbar systems lead off the western and northern edges of Little Ambergris Cay, making these spots some of the most scenic in the Turks and Caicos.
+The cay rarely sees visitors, yet charters can be arranged through Ambergris Cay Resort, which can be complete with picnic lunches.

 The primary way for most guests to get to Ambergris Cay is via small island hopper aircraft.
-The Turks and Caicos Collection has its own Piper Navajo PA31, which is mainly used for transit between the Blue Heron FBO at the Providenciales International Airport (PLS) and the Harold Charles International Airport on Ambergris Cay.
+The Turks and Caicos Collection has its own Piper Navajo PA31, which is mainly used for transit between the Atlantic Aviation FBO at the Providenciales International Airport (PLS) and the Harold Charles International Airport on Ambergris Cay.

 The Harold Charles International Airport is quite small, yet is probably the nicest in the Turks and Caicos!
 Resort staff are typically waiting upon aircraft arrival to whisk guests away via golf carts to their villas.